 You can view advertised planning permit applications:

 You can also meet with the planning officer who is managing the application to discuss any concerns you might have.
-Contact us to arrange this.
+If you would like to book a meeting with the planning officer, you can contact us using the details on our Contact us page.

 Submitting an objection to an application